 Under the current law, a Section 8 notice can be served if the landlord wants to move into the property to live in as their own home but not children or other family members.
 The landlord or their partner must have also previously lived at the property.
 The Government has proposed widening the scope of the ground to include children and other family members and is considering whether or not the landlord or their partner needs to have previously lived at the property in order to use this ground.
 The Government also consulted on restricting the use of this ground until two years has passed since the first tenancy agreement was signed, to give tenants a protected period in the property.

 Selling the property

-The Government has proposed introducing selling a property a new ground, which would mean landlords could regain the property before a fixed-term agreement ends.
-However, as with moving into the property, the Government is proposing that landlords shouldn’t be able to use this ground within the first two years of the tenancy agreement.
+The government has proposed introducing selling a property as a new ground, which would mean landlords could regain the property before a fixed-term agreement ends.
+However, as with moving into the property, the government is proposing that landlords shouldn’t be able to use this ground within the first two years of the tenancy agreement.